-Inside: Do the greens in your photos sometimes look more yellow than green?
+Inside: Do the greens in your photos sometimes look yellow or neon green?
 Lightroom has a simple fix!
 Watch this video tutorial to learn how to edit greens in Lightroom and how to fix yellow and neon green grass in Lightroom.

 Disclaimer: This post may contain affiliate links.
-Any purchases made through such links will result in a small commission for me (at no extra cost for you).
 I recommend tools and resources I use and love!

 How To Edit Greens in Lightroom